We provide all RIBA work stages based on the Plan of Work, including:

 The name of the company - Room 102 - is a reference to George Orwell’s ‘Room 101’, featured in his novel 1984.

 Room 101 is a place in which a prisoner is subjected to his or

 In contrast 'Room 102’ is our imaginary next room

 along and the complete opposite - a space filled with

 the inhabitant's every hope, dream and desire.

-The desire for spaces and buildings to be light filled,
+The desire for spaces to be light filled, friendly, sustainable,

-Room 102 was founded by director Maria Rosa Kramer (DipUCL MArch ARB RIBA) in 2011.
-Maria was a partner at architecture and design practice Leit-werk ltd for more than ten years and previously worked for Hopkins&Partners and Coop Himmelb(l)au.
-She was project architect and manager for a number of competition winning projects, including the redevelopment of St John’s Square in Blackpool, the airport developments at Bangalore and Gaza International Airport.
-She taught at Cardiff University for more than five years and currently teaches part-time at Westminster University enjoying the potential of practice and research informing each other.
+The company was founded by Maria Kramer DipUCL MArch ARB.
+She was project architect and manager for a number of competition winning projects, including the redevelopment of St John’s Square in Blackpool and the airport developments at Bangalore and Gaza International Airport.
+She taught at Cardiff University for more than five years and is a senior lecturer at the University of

 Westminster enjoying the potential of bridging the gap between academia and practice.